Downton, Wiltshire: Transport

 The busy A338 Bournemouth to Oxfordshire road runs through the western side of the village.
 The village's main street, forming The Borough, High Street and Lode Hill, has been designated as the B3080 road to the New Forest.

 The Wilts & Dorset bus company runs its X3 route along the A338 on the western side of the village, with a half-hourly service north to Salisbury and south to Bournemouth.
 It also runs the more local routes 40 and 44 through the main part of village.

 Amenities

 Downton has a village hall (the Memorial Hall) and three pubs: the Bull Hotel, the Goat and the Wooden Spoon.
+It also has a café, The Borough Café situated on the ancient Borough.

 Downton Leisure Centre (owned by the Brian Whitehead Sports Centre Association), in the eastern outskirts of Wick, provides sports and social facilities.
 It is the home of Downton F.C., who play in the Wessex Football League.